notaryproject/notation/docs/nv2/demo-script.md

 Within the automation of Wabbit Networks, the following steps are completed:

-- Building the `net-monitor` image
+1. Building the `net-monitor` image
-- Sign the `net-monitor` image
+1. Sign the `net-monitor` image
-- Sign and Push the Image and Signature
+1. Push the image and signature
-- Create and Push an SBoM
+1. Create and push a signed SBoM

 ### Build the `net-monitor` image